oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 - Use advanced cryptographic schemes, outside the scope of this specification.
 - Issue a batch of SD-JWTs to the Holder to enable the Holder to use a unique SD-JWT per Verifier.
 This only helps with Verifier/Verifier unlinkability.

+## Issuer Issuing only One Type of D-JWT

+Issuer issuing only one type of SD-JWT might have privacy implications, because if the Holder has an SD-JWT issued by that Issuer, its type and claim names can be determined.

+For example, if the National Cancer Institute only issued SD-JWTs with cancer registry information, it is possible to deduce that the Holder owning its SD-JWT is a cancer patient.

+To mitigate this issue, a group of issuers may elect to use a common Issuer identifier, or use a group signature scheme instead of an individual signature.

 # Acknowledgements {#Acknowledgements}

 We would like to thank